caglartoklu/tex_turkce.vim/README.markdown

 # tex_turkce.vim

-Converts Turkish characters to their Tex represention and back.
+Converts Turkish characters to their Tex representation and back.

 I wrote this plugin when I was working on my B.S.
 Thesis.
 It helped me much then, I hope it helps others too.